 What is Peach?

-The flesh separates easily from the stone, and you’ll find the stone to be clean.
+The flesh of a clingstone peach stubbornly attaches itself to the stone like it’s trying to win an award, whereas the flesh of a freestone peach separates easily from the stone.
 Bet you’ve eaten both types but never knew the clingstone and freestone terminology.
 I always thought it was the luck of the draw!

 Fruit and Vegetables

 Apricot, blackberry, blueberry, celery, cherry, corn, elderberry, endive, fennel, fig, ginger, grape, honeydew, kale, kiwi, lemon, lemongrass, lime, mulberry, nectarine, plum, rambutan, raspberry, rocket, strawberry, tomato, zucchini.

 Allspice, almond, basil, cinnamon, cloves, hazelnut, lemon thyme, macadamia nuts, mint, nutmeg, pecan, pistachio, rosemary, sumac, tarragon, thyme, walnut.

 Bulgur, butter, chicken, chickpea, couscous, duck, freekeh, honey, lamb, lentil, palm sugar, pesto, pork, prosciutto, rose water, vanilla.

 Flavour: You would have no doubt realised that there are 2 types of peaches: white and yellow.

 The white peaches are sweet with very little tartness, while the yellow peaches, while sweet, also have a bit of acidity.